vipulnaik/diet-exercise-health/profile-information/physical-exercise/exercise-routine.md

 When I do this exercise, I do one round standing on the right leg, and one round standing on the left leg.

-As of February 2025, my aim is to be able to manage at least 4 minutes on each leg.
+As of July 2025, my aim is to be able to manage at least 5 minutes on each leg.

 Given the long time commitment of the exercise, I aim to do it only